 The project has been a success, with the website receiving over 190,000 visitors in 2012.
-Two-thirds of these visitors are from South Africa, with the majority coming from Gauteng and the eThekwini Municipality, see map to the right.
+Two thirds of these visitors are from South Africa, with the majority coming from Gauteng and the eThekwini Municipality in KwaZulu-Natal (KZN).

-Seventy-five percent of these visitors find the Ulwazi Programme’s website through search engines, mainly using Google.
-The interesting thing about this is that out of the top fifty search terms, more than half of these are Zulu terms (download the Google Analytics Search Overview HERE).
-People (mainly South Africans) are searching for content in Zulu, and finding this content on the Ulwazi website.
+75% of visitors find the Ulwazi Programme’s website through search engines, mainly Google, and more than half of the Top 50 search terms are Zulu.
+People, mainly South Africans, are searching for content in Zulu, and finding this content on the Ulwazi website.

 Making the case for online publishing in Zulu

 The future of the South Africa web will be a more diverse place than it has been for the past years.
 The New Wave report shows that this shift has already started to happen.
-People are searching online in their home languages and the winners, in terms of increased traffic, will be those websites that provide content in local languages.
-As Brendan noted, this also equals increased brand-loyalty from users.
-It seems like a win-win situation for both publishers and readers.
+People are searching online in their home languages and the winners, in terms of increased traffic, will be those websites that provide content in local languages – a win-win situation for both publishers and readers.